-GBAC STAR Accreditation Program on Cleaning, Disinfection, and Infectious Disease Prevention for Facilities (GBAC STARTM Program)
+GBAC STAR Accreditation Program on Cleaning, Disinfection, and Infectious Disease Prevention for Facilities (GBAC STARTM Facility Accreditation Program)

-The GBAC STARTM Accreditation Program is based on a quality management system approach, which enables an organization to effectively identify, assess, control, and evaluate their program associated with cleaning, disinfection, and infection disease prevention.
+The GBAC STAR Facility Accreditation Program is based on a quality management system approach, which enables an organization to effectively identify, assess, control, and evaluate their program associated with cleaning, disinfection, and infectious disease prevention.
 As such, this document is intended to define requirements and provide guidance for implementation appropriate to the nature and scale of any organization.